-The available points for each task (1000Day Quality) are distributed between Distance points, Time points, Leading points and Altitude Arrival points.
+The available points for each task (1000\Day Quality) are distributed between Distance points, Time points and Leading points.
 The distribution depends on the percentage of pilots who reached goal before the Task Deadline, compared to pilots who launched, as well as the chosen goal form.
-It is expressed in terms of weight factors for each of the four point categories: Distance weight, Time weight, Leading weight and Altitude Arrival weight.
+It is expressed in terms of weight factors for each of the three point categories: Distance weight, Time weight and Leading weight.
 Weight factors are always between 0 and 1.
-A weight factor of 0.5 for Distance, for example, means that 50% of the day's available overall points (1000 Day Quality) are available for Distance Points.
+A weight factor of 0.5 for Distance, for example, means that 50% of the day's available overall points (1000\ Day Quality) are available for Distance Points.

-If nobody reaches goal, then a maximum of 900 points are available for Distance and 18 points for Leading but, of course, no points for Time (Speed).
+If nobody reaches goal, then a maximum of 900 points are available for Distance and 68 points for Leading but, of course, no points for Time (Speed).